AdvisorShares: Other

 The firm launched its first active ETF in 2009.
 By 2014 it had 24 active ETFs and $1.83 billion under management.
-By August 2018 it had 17 ETFs with an average expense ratio of 1.12% and only $817.6 million in assets under management.
+By August 2023, it had 22 ETFs with an average expense ratio of 1.27% and $1.01 billion in assets under management.

 In October 2012 Esposito Securities LLC sued AdvisorShares, claiming that the parties signed a mutual nondisclosure agreement and that subsequently Dan Ahrens, an officer of AdvisorShares, began sharing confidential information with Esposito's clients and told them not to do business with Esposito.